francisy9/Maelstrom/README.md

 ## Francis
 Current:
-- Continuing mirror logic in play, refactoring code to better suit request response structure
-- Complete opponent play card function and initialize enemy board
+- Fix certain cards being buggy (unable to drag on certain conditions)

 TODO:
 - Convert end turn button to authority of person being in turn
 - Card in hand display (tap to zoom, by default shrunk fanned out visual)
-- Card positions (ensure boards are mirrored + preview of card placement by player)
+- Hover over on board card for card visual

 ## Max